ksodipo/DataWiz/README.md

 **test_path**: path to the .csv file containing test data

-**use**: 0 or 'numpy' for reading into a numpy array.
-1 or 'pandas' for reading into a pandas dataframe.
-List type not currently supported for processing

-**target_col**: the index of the target (or Y) column in the train data.
+**target_col**: the column index of the target (or Y) column in the train data.
 Use -1 if it is the last coolumn

 **exclude_cols**: an array in integers corresponding to the index of columns to be dropped from the train set.
 A similar drop will be applied to the test set.

 **missing_values**: 'fill' to fill the missing values with the mode of the feature. 'drop' to drop the particular *rows* containing the missing value.  'drop' is not applied to the test set.
 It is applied as a 'fill' operation instead.

 **pds_chunksize**: used when reading the .csv file with pandas.
 Recommended for very large datasets.
 See: http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html     for details.

+**encode_categories**: set to True to allow automatic encoding of categorical columns into numbers e.g. 'Spring', 'Summer', 'Autumn' -->> 1,2,3

-**dt_convert**: set to 1 to allow detection of columns containing date or time stamp values. set to 0 otherwise. default value is 1.
+**dt_convert**: set to True to allow detection of columns containing date or time stamp values.
+If True, a list of [dt_array, dt_cols] is returned, where dt_array is a list containing the date_time columns (in pandas.Series) from the data. dt_cols specifies the corresponding colum name

-**advanced_ops**: this option tells the .process function to perform deeper (but potentially necessary)  data cleaning operations to prevent errors e.g. removing white space from text.
-Set to False to make code run faster, but True if you encounter errors.

-**drop_cols**: Specifies whether recommended columns to be dropped are actually dropped autommatically.
+**drop_low_info_cols**: Set to True/False.
+Specifies whether recommended columns to be dropped are actually dropped autommatically.
 DataWiz detects columns with potentially irrelevant information for ML models e.g usernames, phone numbers etc. and recommends the user drop them.

-**Data Structures**.

-Where the class name is "wiz", the followig arrays are created:

-**wiz.array**: The internal array (numpy/pandas) which is processed.
-Outputs from the .process() function are references to the cleaned version of this internal array

-**wiz.array_test**: The internal array (numpy/pandas) which is processed for the test in a similar was the train set (above) was.

-**wiz.dt_array**: This internal array is a list object which contains a number of numpy.ndarray or pandas.Series arrays (1-column vector of datetime or pandas.timeshamp types). i.e. dt_array = [ (numpy/pandas array of datetime variables 1), (numpy/pandas array of datetime variables 2) , (numpy/pandas array of datetime variables 3), (numpy/pandas array of datetime variables N)... ] where N is the number of colums in wiz.array that can be converted to a datetime object.

-**wiz.dt_array_test**: Same as above, for the test set